 Online tutoring sessions are as private and confidential as in-person sessions would be in the SDC, perhaps even more so, since you’re meeting one-on-one in a private chat or video conference.

 For quality control purposes, from time to time your tutoring session may be recorded.
 Those recordings will never be shared with anyone outside of the SDC, except in cases of suspected illegal activity or abuse.

-If you have any other questions or concerns, which have not been addressed in this FAQ, please contact the Peer Tutoring Coordinator.
+If you have any other questions or concerns, which have not been addressed in this FAQ, please contact the Student Development Center.

 Faculty may request tutoring attendance reports for students in their classes at any point in the quarter by emailing firstname.lastname@example.org.
 Reports can be emailed as PDF, Word, or CSV files.
 Danielle can also set up recurring weekly reports to be emailed from Accudemia.